Skip to main content

 BEYBLADE X XONE was developed by 株式会社グルーブボックスジャパン.

-BEYBLADE X XONE is a multiplayer game.
+BEYBLADE X XONE is a single player game with multiplayer support.